7 Ways To Achieve Work-Life Balance Like Jesus

 Jesus goes to a ‘desolate place’.
 He’s alone (35) where there’s no wifi or mobile service.
 No one can find him there.

-Application: Are there times where you make yourself truly inaccessible?
+Application: Are there times when you make yourself truly inaccessible?
 How can you build this into your day, week, or month?
-(Putting it on your calendar, and setting a notification/reminder, will help you follow through.)
+(Putting it on your calendar and setting a notification/reminder will help you follow through.)

 #5 Talk with God (pray)